-VP, Controller & CAO of F&G Group - Bradley L Carlson
+SVP, FP&A & Operational Execution - Bradley L Carlson

-Mr. Carlson joined F&G in 2017 as VP, Chief Audit Executive and was appointed as VP, Controller, Deputy Chief Accounting Officer in 2020.
+Mr. Carlson is the Senior Vice President, FP&A & Operational Execution of F&G. He has served in this role since April 2024, serving in various other management roles since joining F&G in 2017.
 Prior to joining F&G, Mr. Carlson was employed with Ernst & Young as a Senior Manager.
 Mr. Carlson received a B.S. in Accounting from Iowa State University in 2004 and his CPA qualification in 2006.